Manjinder5911/Manjinder5911/readme.md

 <!-- About Section -->
 <h3 align="center">✨ Software Developer | Computer Science Graduate ✨</h3>
 <hr>
-    👋 I'm  a passionate web developer with a knack for crafting elegant and efficient solutions.
+    👋 I'm  a passionate Software developer with a knack for crafting elegant and efficient solutions.
 With a solid foundation in computer science and hands-on experience in various technologies like C#, Python, and JavaScript, I thrive on turning ideas into reality through code.
 Let's connect and collaborate on exciting projects together!

 <img align="right" alt="GIF" src="ReadmeImg.png" width="300" height="300" />